danielsauter/rapid-android-development/networking.md

 Your address most likely looks different.
 Write yours down, as it is not very intuitive, and this needs to be correct to connect successfully.

 We’ll first code the Android sketch using the oscP5 [`NetAddress` class][10] to specify the destination of the OSC message.
-We’ll create a `NetAddress` object called `remoteLocation` and consisting of the IP address of the remote device&—in this case our PC&—and the port number (12000) that both devices will use to communicate.
+We’ll create a `NetAddress` object called `remoteLocation` and consisting of the IP address of the remote device—in this case our PC—and the port number (12000) that both devices will use to communicate.
 For this first sketch, the OSC message we send will consist of three floating point numbers, the values of the *x*-, *y*-, and *z*-axes of the accelerometer that we’ll `add()` to the message before it’s sent.
 In turn, we’ll receive three integer values from the desktop PC, consisting of the *x* and *y* positions of the mouse cursor, followed by a `0` or a `1`, depending on whether the mouse button is pressed (`1`) or not (`0`).

 Now let’s take a look at the code for the sketch: